Vegetable oils: are they healthy?

 There are some observational studies showing associations between high omega-6 polyunsaturated fatty acid consumption and cancer.36 However, analyzing all observational studies together generally show no link between the two.37

-However, this is observational data, and we cannot assume causation from this weak evidence.
+But remember, this is observational data, and we cannot assume causation from this weak evidence.

 Ultimately, we must look to well-designed clinical trials for answers.
 There is little of this rigorous science available.
 An older trial, conducted in a Los Angeles Veterans’ home in the late 60s, revealed increased cancer mortality among men eating the experimental diet that was heavy in vegetable oils.38 (This trial also showed lower CVD mortality for those replacing dairy fats with vegetable oils.)